 Your pages are automatically hosted on www.sfu.ca/~yourAccount.
 For example, if your SFU Computing Account is kipling, your web pages are hosted at http://www.sfu.ca/~kipling

-In most cases you manage your personal web space using SFTP or FTP.
+In most cases you manage your personal web space using SFTP.

 Non-personal web pages for academic or business units

-- SFTP or FTP: You can publish non-personal pages in the web space that comes with an SFU Computing Account.
+- SFTP: You can publish non-personal pages in the web space that comes with an SFU Computing Account.
 Do not share your personal computing ID and password with others: if someone else will be looking after the web pages for you, apply for a sponsored computing ID.

 The default URL will be http://www.sfu.ca/~yourAccount.
 Site owners using this approach can contact firstname.lastname@example.org to request a more meaningful URL.